8 Psychology Hacks to Make Your Products & Services Seem Like a Bargain

 Studies consistently show that $3.99 sells better than $4, $29 better than $30 and $299 better than $300.
 The impact on your profit after taking down that one dollar or cent is negligible, but for a significant portion of your clients, this small reduction makes a quite a difference.
 After all, $29 is still within the $20s price range, while $30 just isn’t.

-Remember that when your customers are visiting your store, they can’t actually only look at one product or one price.
+Remember that when your customers are visiting your store or business site, they can’t actually only look at one product/service or one price.
 Your website provides them with important context that plays a role in their decisions to purchase or move on.
 Keeping that in mind, you can leverage your website’s content to help focus your clients towards a specific item.
 This technique is known as “anchoring.”

-One of the most effective ways to catalyze sales is cultivating the impression that the product may not be available much longer.
+One of the most effective ways to catalyze sales is cultivating the impression that the product or service may not be available much longer.
 Anyone who shops for flight tickets online has encountered the “Only 3 seats left!” notification, urging you not to delay any further.
-The eBay method of depicting the number of people who simultaneously are watching the same product is also useful in making people reach for their credit cards.
+The eBay method of depicting the number of people who simultaneously are watching the same product or service offering is also useful in making people reach for their credit cards.

 These marketing tricks work for several reasons: